tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 #### IssueAssertion

 - Name: bdqffdq:IssueAssertion
-- Definition: An assertion expressing the result of an implementation evaluating an issue for a particular data quality need in a particular data resource.
+- Definition: An Assertion expressing the result of an Implementation evaluating an Issue for a particular DataQualityNeed in a particular DataResource.
 - SubClass Of: Assertion; IssueConcept

 ********************